-We can reject any purely stochastic hypothesis for genome size evolution, as a model that allows for separate equilibrium values for metamorphosers was far superior to any purely neutral model (Table 2).
-Specifying distinct equilibrium values for non-feeding and feeding metamorphosis substantially improves the explanatory power of any model (Table 3; Fig. 3C, D).
-A model specifying distinct equilibrium values imposed by direct development and paedomorphosis receives weaker support(Table 3; Fig. 3B, E).
-When we allow multiple noise parameters across regimes, the addition of the paedomorphic and direct-developing regimes smaller on model fit(Table 2).
+The model selection bootstrap analysis allows us to quantify the support for specific hypotheses (Fig. 2).
+Note that for each comparison, we used the version of the OU model that had the lowest AICc (Table 2), so comparisons involving metamorphosis-other and meta-paed-dd used the single-σ model, whereas comparisons involving metaf -metanf -paed-dd and metaf -metanf -other used the multiple-σ model.
+Based on these results, we can reject any purely stochastic hypothesis for genome size evolution, as a model that allows for separate equilibrium values for metamorphosers was far superior to any purely neutral model (Table 2; Fig. 2A).
+Specifying distinct equilibrium values for non-feeding and feeding metamorphosis substantially improves the explanatory power of any model (Fig. 2C, D).
+In particular, the separation of metamorphosis into feeding and non-feeding categories provided far greater improvement of the model than subdividing the "other" category into direct development and paedomorphosis (compare the results in Fig. 2C to those in Fig. 2B, and Fig. 2D to 2E).
+Allowing distinct noise parameters for each regime slightly improves the fit of the OU models with separate equilibria for non-feeding and feeding metamorphosis (Table 2), although the improvement over the single-σ model is not significant (Comparison [6], Table 3; Fig. 2F).
+Therefore, the best model included distinct equilibrium values for direct development, paedomorphosis, feeding, and non-feeding metamorphosis.

 Table 2.
 Model comparison statistics.
+Best models (interrogated by boostrap Table 3) indicated in bold.
 Model parameterizations are indicated by: s = Brownian motion; si = Brownian motion with multiple noise intensities; qi, s, a = OU model with multiple equilibria; qi, si, a = OU model with multiple equilibria and multiple noise intensities; qi, s, ai = OU model with multiple equilibria and multiple selection strengths; qi, si, ai = OU model with multiple equilibria, noise intensities, and selection strengths.